 Embrace your inner trainspotter at this one-of-a-kind hostel, accessible directly from JR Bakurocho Station.
 Named after the defunct Hokutosei sleeper train, which operated between Tokyo and Sapporo for 27 years before being retired in 2015, it boasts an interior that faithfully recreates the train’s cabins – think bunk beds, aluminium ladders and dark curtains – made with original materials from the Hokutosei carriages.

 In addition to the usual dorms, they offer semi- private rooms roughly the same size as a regular sleeper train cabin.
-Prices start from ¥2,500, a bargain compared to the moving Hokutosei’s minimum rate of ¥6,300.
+Prices are considerable cheaper than other options in the area.

 From the ubiquitous act of buying ramen through a vending machine to having a mechanical pet, the Japanese have long loved their machines.
 You can now even stay in the world’s first hotel chain staffed by robots – a claim recognised by Guinness World Records.